ZoneMinder/mlapi/README.md

  sudo -H pip3 install -r requirements.txt
  ```
 Note: You may need other typical ml support libs.
 Forgot which.
 Feel free to PR and extend requirements.txt

+Note that this package also needs OpenCV which is not installed by the above step by default.
+This is because you may have a GPU and may want to use GPU support.
+If not, pip is fine.
+See [this page](https://zmeventnotification.readthedocs.io/en/latest/guides/hooks.html#opencv-install) on how to install OpenCV

 Running
 ========